 - Close collaboration with EMA Task Forces and EMS Regional Councils

-- Engaged Pennsylvania Department of Health, Bureau of Public Health Preparedness
+- Engaged Pennsylvania Department of Health, Bureau of Emergency Preparedness and Response

 Where Do You Fit In?